 Master of Sacred Theology (STM)

-STM candidates withdrawing from the STM program to apply for the ThD or PhD must submit a new application and may not transfer STM credits if they were deemed ineligible for admission to the doctoral program at the time of their initial STM application.
+STM candidates withdrawing from the STM program to apply for the PhD must submit a new application and may not transfer STM credits if they were deemed ineligible for admission to the doctoral program at the time of their initial STM application.
 Only 900-level courses will be considered for transfer, by petition to the Advanced Studies Committee (ASC).

 A maximum of three of the eight semester courses may be fulfilled through directed studies (including one for thesis writing, by approved Thesis Petition).